Prentice-lab-UF/iMSminer/README.md

 - Unsupervised learning to extract patterns based on molecular co-localization or *in situ* molecular profile
 - Univariate fold-change statistics with ROI comparisons
 - Visualiztion of ion image and ion statistics
-- Easily run on Google Colab
+- Quickstart guides on Google Colab

 ## **Installation (Local)**
 ### **iMSminer**